openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step4.md

-The extravars that are sent to Ansible are predefined and managed by the operator.
-The `spec` section will pass along the key-value pairs as extra vars.
+To pass `extra-vars` to the Playbooks/Roles being run by the Operator, you can embed key-value pairs in the `spec` section of the *Custom Resource (CR)*.

-This is equivalent to how above extra vars are passed in to `ansible-playbook`.
+This is equivalent to how [*--extra-vars*](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#passing-variables-on-the-command-line) are passed in to `ansible-playbook`.

-For the CR example:
+## Example CR with extra-vars

+The CR snippet below shows two `extra-vars` being passed in via `spec` to be included in the Playbook/Role that the Operator will run.
 ```yaml
 apiVersion: "app.example.com/v1alpha1"
 kind: "Database"